test4444user/test-today/README.md

-# test-blue
+# test-today
-Testing for blue with releasebot
+Testing for today with releasebot